BasitAli164/Coding-practice/javaScriptCodingPractice/README.md

 Day-15(09/12/2024)
     Learn about topic related with objects in JavaScript Day-16(10/12/2024)
-    Learn about DataType in JavaScript(Premitive Data type) i-Number
+    Learn about premitive DataType in JavaScript(Number)